-The following information has been developed with input from all the stakeholders of the British Canoeing Awarding Body network and in close cooperation with British Caving and British Cycling and Mountain Training.
-This web page is written for paddlesport and you can follow the links below to find near identical guidance for caving and mountain biking and mountaineering.
+The following information has been developed with input from all the stakeholders of the British Canoeing Awarding Body network and in close cooperation with the British Caving Association, British Cycling and Mountain Training.
+This web page is written for paddlesport and you can follow the links below to find near identical guidance for caving, mountain biking and mountaineering.

 As awarding organisations and national governing bodies, we have qualifications that are recognised by the industry, providing appropriate governance and quality assurances, as well as meeting compliance requirements from the UK qualification regulators.
 Over many decades, we have been recognised by sport councils, stakeholders and funding partners as leading authorities in our sector.